Hero banner image

 Whether you’re interested in community events or activities, golfing or fine dining, you’ll find a luxury escape with Kiawah Exclusives

-We pride ourselves on offering an exclusive collection of the finest vacation rentals on Kiawah Island including coastal cottages, vacation villas, and private pool homes in West Beach Village, East Beach Village, and through the second gates in the seclusion of Vanderhorst Plantation.
+We pride ourselves on offering an exclusive collection of the best rentals on Kiawah Island including coastal cottages, vacation villas, and private pool homes in West Beach Village, East Beach Village, and through the second gates in the seclusion of Vanderhorst Plantation.

 Our team has been locally operated for 44 years!
 We know the unique characteristics of each home in our hand-picked portfolio right down to views for the perfect painting, and the local Lowcountry artwork and crafts within the home.
 Browse and book online or call our team today at (843) 768-0273 to help you plan your vacation to Kiawah Island.